Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 heroku releases

 for recent changes made to your application.
 You can rollback to an older release if necessary.A monitoring add-on like New Relic is an excellent way of keeping an eye on your application’s health.
-A large change in requests received or response time may indicate that you need to scale your application or migrate to a larger database.
+A large change in requests received or response time can indicate that you need to scale your application or migrate to a larger database.

-Ask for help
+Ask for Help